Kill and Replace

 - Cold Case: The detectives learned that one of their victims (the wife part of a married couple) was masquerading as one of their friends (it was she who had died along with the husband) as a way to escape prosecution for a crime she and the hsuband had been involved in years earlier.

-- 1960's episode "The Hundred Days of the Dragon".
+- The Outer Limits (1963) episode "The Hundred Days of the Dragon".
 An Asian government kills a U.S. Presidential candidate and replaces him with an imposter whose face has been molded to match the candidate's by use of a chemical.

-- An episode of the 1990's revival had a talk show host interview a man who claimed to know of a conspiracy which replaced prominent figures with clones loyal to the creators.
+- "Alien Radio" had a talk show host interview a man who claimed to know of a conspiracy which replaced prominent figures with clones loyal to the creators.
 At the end of the episode, the "conspiracy nut" is killed, at which point the shocked host sees a duplicate of himself wearing the same clothes.
 The final scene is a report by the clone who dismisses the claims of the "nut" who has "killed himself".

 - In season 7 of Supernatural, the favored tactic of the Leviathan.